-Our primary uses of cash are for capital investments, inventory, store remodeling, store fixtures and ongoing infrastructure improvements such as technology enhancements and distribution capabilities.
-Historically, our main sources of liquidity have been cash flows from operations.
+Our primary uses of cash are for capital investments, inventory, store remodeling, store fixtures and ongoing infrastructure improvements, such as technology enhancements and distribution capabilities.
+Our main source of liquidity is cash flows from operations.

 The significant components of our working capital are inventory and liquid assets such as cash, marketable securities and receivables, reduced by accounts payable and accrued expenses.
-Our working capital position benefits from the fact that we generally collect cash from sales to customers the same day or within several days of the related sale, while we typically have payment terms with our vendors.
+Our working capital position benefits from the fact that we generally collect cash from sales to customers the same day or within several days of the related sale, while we typically have longer payment terms with our vendors.

-As of May 2, 2009, we held two \$1.0 million Auction Rate Securities valued at \$1.7 million, net of approximately \$0.3 million temporary impairment charge.
-One of these \$1.0 million securities failed to sell at its scheduled auction in March 2009.
-The interest rate for this security reset to a prescribed rate of 1.16%.
-Subsequent to May 2, 2009, the remaining \$1.0 million security redeemed at par.
-We currently do not intend to hold the remaining security beyond its next auction date and will try to sell the security when its auction date comes up in March 2010.
-However, the current uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities because the amount of securities submitted for sale has exceeded the amount of purchase orders.
-If the March 2010 auction fails, we plan to hold the remaining security until the next auction date when the security coupon rate will reset to a prescribed "failure" rate.
-Unsuccessful auctions could result in our holding a security beyond its next scheduled auction reset date if a secondary market does not develop; therefore, limiting the short-term liquidity of auction rate security investments.
-These securities have been classified as long term" assets on our condensed consolidated balance sheet as of May 2, 2009.
+As of August 1, 2009, we held a \$1.0 million auction rate security valued at \$0.8 million, net of approximately \$0.2 million impairment charge.
+The \$1.0 million security failed to sell at its scheduled auction in March 2009.
+The interest rate for the security reset to a prescribed tax-free rate of 1.16%.
+We previously had another \$1.0 million auction rate security, but in May 2009, this security was redeemed at par.
+We currently do not intend to hold the security beyond the next auction date and will try to sell this security when the auction date comes up in March 2010.
+However, the uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities in auctions for these securities because the amount of securities submitted for sale has exceeded the amount of purchase orders.
+If the March 2010 auction fails, we plan to hold the security beyond the next scheduled auction reset date if a secondary market does not develop; therefore, limiting the short-term liquidity of the investment.
+The security has been classified as "long term" assets on our condensed consolidated balance sheet as of August 1, 2009.

-Our capital requirements include construction and fixture costs related to the opening of new stores and for remodeling expenditures for existing stores.
+Our capital requirements include construction and fixture costs related to the opening of new stores and remodeling expenditures for existing stores.
 Future capital requirements will depend on many factors, including the pace of new store openings, the availability of suitable locations for new stores, and the nature of arrangements negotiated with landlords.
 In that regard, our net investment to open a new store has varied significantly in the past due to a number of factors, including the geographic location and size of the new store, and is likely to vary significantly in the future.
-During fiscal 2009, we expect to spend approximately \$23.0 million to \$24.0 million on capital expenditures, a majority of which will relate to leasehold improvements and fixtures for the 36 new stores we plan to open in fiscal 2009 and a smaller amount will relate to equipment, systems and improvements for our distribution center and support infrastructure.
+During fiscal 2009, we expect to spend approximately \$19.0 to \$21.0 million on capital expenditures, a majority of which will relate to leasehold improvements and fixtures for the 36 total new stores we plan to open in fiscal 2009, and a smaller amount will relate to equipment, systems and improvements for our distribution center and support infrastructure.
 However, there can be no assurance that the number of stores that we actually open in fiscal 2009 will not be different from the number of stores we plan to open, or that actual fiscal 2009 capital expenditures will not differ from this expected amount.